conan-io/docs/reference/conanfile/attributes.rst

 You can access to the declared environment variables of the requirements of the recipe.

-**Note:** The environment variables declared in the requirements of a recipe are automatically applied and it can be accesed with the python ``os.environ`` dictionary.
+**Note:** The environment variables declared in the requirements of a recipe are automatically applied and it can be accessed with the python ``os.environ`` dictionary.
 Nevertheless if you want to access to the variable declared by some specific requirement you can use the ``self.deps_env_info`` object.

 .. code-block:: python